aayushb007/aayushb007/README.md

-- 👋 Hi, I’m @aayushb007
+- 👋 Hi, I’m Aayush Chauhan
 - 👀 I’m interested in web developments
 - 🌱 I’m currently learning MERN stack
 - 💞️ I’m looking to collaborate on new and wnique projects
-- 📫 How to reach me aayush.works
+- 📫 How to reach me https://aayush.works/

 <!---
 aayushb007/aayushb007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.